openssl/openssl/doc/designs/quic-design/qlog.md

-QLOG Support
+qlog Support
 ============

-QLOG support is formed of two components:
+qlog support is formed of two components:

-- A QLOG API and implementation.
+- A qlog API and implementation.
-- A JSON encoder API and implementation, which is used by the QLOG implementation.
+- A JSON encoder API and implementation, which is used by the qlog implementation.

 The API for the JSON encoder is detailed in [a separate document](json-encoder.md).

-QLOG support will involve instrumenting various functions with QLOG logging code.
+qlog support will involve instrumenting various functions with qlog logging code.
 An example call site will look something like this:

 ```c